 – The property is less than 1.8 hectares – including houses, units, townhouses and caravans and mobile homes in a caravan park

-– The property has a pool or spa including in ground, above ground, inflatable and portable pools and spas
+– The property has a pool or spa including in-ground, above-ground, inflatable and portable pools and spas

 QLD